NOAA-EPIC/global-eagle/docs/training.rst

 Train a Graph-Based Model
 =================

-We use the anemoi-core modules to train a graph-baed model.
+We use the anemoi-core modules to train a graph-based model.

 Helpful quick tips for using Anemoi